ssube/VoodooShader/README.md

 wide range of applications and APIs.
 This core framework remains constant between target applications and adapters, providing a unified set of features and single target for shaders.

-Voodoo supports both OpenGL and DirectX, from OGL1.1 and D3D8 to OGL4.0 and D3D11.
-Shaders are developed cross-API using nVidia's Cg language, while Voodoo provides a second processing step to provide shaders with easy access to other resources, especially textures.
+Voodoo supports both OpenGL and DirectX, from older versions to the latest release.
+Shaders are developed using the Cg language, allowing a single shader to run on nearly all graphics systems.

 ### 2. Installation